 Equality amongst staff members should also be a priority.
 Allowing one member of your team to slack off on duties makes those who go above and beyond resentful.
 Ask all members, including yourself, to lend a hand when needed.

 Work should be fun.
 Strive to create a happy work environment every day.
 Leave your problems at home outside your office and your staff will do the same.
-Always remember that when you are given the choice always choose happiness.
+Always remember that when you given the choice always choose happiness.

 These tips can be summed up with one word…RESPECT!